meilisearch/integration-guides/README.md

 - [docs-scraper](https://github.com/meilisearch/docs-scraper): a scraper tool to automatically read the content of your documentation and store it into MeiliSearch.
 - [meilisearch-digital-ocean](https://github.com/meilisearch/meilisearch-digital-ocean): how to deploy a MeiliSearch instance on DigitalOcean.
 See this [dedicated page](https://docs.meilisearch.com/resources/howtos/digitalocean_droplet.html) to use it.
+- [meilisearch-kubernetes](https://github.com/meilisearch/meilisearch-kubernetes): how to deploy a MeiliSearch instance on Kubernetes.

 # Roadmap, discussions and work in progress